wilsonmar/wilsonmar.github.io/_posts/2018-07-16-salesforce-onboarding.md

    <img alt="sf-trailhead-launch-377x338-30024.jpg" width="377" src="https://user-images.githubusercontent.com/300046/43616777-85b54e8e-967b-11e8-89fc-dd7830386299.jpg">

    PROTIP: Remember to select the Trailhead Playground before clicking the Launch button.
 You can crate multiple Trailhead Playground by selecting "Create a Trailhead Playground".
 Over time learners have more than one Playground.

+   If you don't see the Launch button because you've passed the questions before, click the link to repeat the questions.

 1. Click Launch for the selected Playground.